dev-xo/remix-saas/docs/guide/02-authentication.md

 Social Logins are a great way to authenticate users in web applications.
 Remix SaaS provides a simple way to authenticate users with their Github account.
 We are using `remix-auth-github` to handle the authentication process.

-You can create a new Github App by visiting [Github Developer Settings](https://github.com/settings/developers) in order to get your `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` API Keys.
+You can create a new Github App or OAuth App by visiting [Github Developer Settings](https://github.com/settings/developers) in order to get your `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` API Keys.

-In most cases you should prefer to create a Github app instead of a OAuth app; They both support OAuth authentication.
+> [!NOTE]
+> Which kind you should use depends on what your app intends to do:
+> - If it will reach out an manipulate a github users repos, then you want a Github App that the user ends up installing into their github account.
+> - If you're just using it for Authentication, then OAuth app

 The details you'll want to provide for each Github App (or OAuth App) are:

-### Local development

 - Home page URL: `http://localhost:3000/`
 - Callback URL: `http://localhost:3000/auth/github/callback`